Wizyma/Fancy-Git/README.md

 # Fancy-Git

-Fancy-Git a a minimalist git explorer
+Fancy-Git is (or will be) a minimalist git explorer
 =======================

 **Work in progress**